tkareine/MiniFuture/README.md

 project.
 This requires that the minimum deployment target of your project is iOS 8.0 or OS X 10.9.

-MiniFuture is available as a [pod](https://cocoapods.org/pods/MiniFuture).
+MiniFuture is available as a [pod][MiniFuturePod].
 Add the following line to your project's `Podfile` in order to have the library as a dependency:

 ```ruby
 pod 'MiniFuture', '~> 0.4.0'